ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - The handler adds the retrieved Client's public key to the stored list of public keys stored for the group identified by GROUPNAME.
 If such list already includes a public key for the Client, but a different public key is specified in the 'client_cred' field, then the handler MUST replace the old public key in the list with the one specified in the 'client_cred' field.

-* The handler returns a successful Joining Response, containing the symmetric group keying material; the group policies; and the public keys of the current members of the group, if the KDC manages those and the Client requested them.
+* The handler returns a successful Joining Response as defined below, containing the symmetric group keying material; the group policies; and the public keys of the current members of the group, if the KDC manages those and the Client requested them.

 The Joining Response MUST have response code 2.01 (Created) if the Client has been added to the list of group members in this joining exchange (see above), or 2.04 (Changed) otherwise, i.e., if the Client is re-joining the group without having left it.